francescobaio/SWE-ChessApp/README.md

 # ChessApp

-ChessApp is a Java-based chess application that allows users to play chess against each other.
+ChessApp is a Java-based chess application that allows users to organize chess tournaments.
 The project includes a detailed documentation file, "Relazione_SWE.pdf," which provides insights into the development process, requirements analysis, class diagrams, and use cases.
 This README provides a brief overview of the project.

 ## Overview

 ChessApp is a Java application developed as part of a software engineering project.
-It provides a platform for playing chess, and users can enjoy the classic board game online with their friends.
+It provides a platform for organizing chess tournaments.
+It allows players to register and participate in chess tournaments.
+Additionally, it enables tournament referees to calculate pairings and rankings for a given tournament, as it includes a custom implementation of Swiss Pairing.
+Moreover, organizers can easily upload tournament details and specifications.
+ChessApp is a versatile tool designed to address the current scarcity of software in Italy capable of efficiently managing chess tournament organization.
 ## Documentation

 For a more in-depth understanding of the project, please refer to the documentation file: